dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ![Jun-Dec C v.
 D](/images/fitbit16.png "Jun-Dec C v.
 D")

+## Introduction

+Last few months I've gained some weight so I'm curious if Analytics can give insight and show opportunities to get my BMI to normal weight.
+As a first step, an inquiry into a hypothesis about calories vs. sleep...

+### Bottom line up front

 Days I'm running on less sleep do I eat more to make up for it?
 Fortunately I have Fitbit data.
 Bottom line up front: I found no association between hours of sleep the night before and calories recorded the next day (p = 0.241, and see how a horizontal line would fit within the error ribbon above).
 In this process I found a possible lever I could use, though.
+If I can make my recent *median* calories my future *maximum* goal, I can monitor an interesting personal KPI: number of days calories are above this previous median.

+## Analysis

 ### Getting data